 Processed sugar strips away what the industry likes to call “impurities.”
 Those impurities are other elements bonding with the sugar – even the good ones that help provide necessary nutrients and slow down your body’s absorption of sugar.
 Processed sugar is absorbed faster because sugar’s original bond has changed.
 A shot of processed sugar gives us quick energy, like if you drink a soda, but then a crash of tiredness comes.

 It’s not about how much sugar you eat.
 It’s all about the form of the sugar.
-Your body is all preset chemistry and natural food bonds should stay together for the best results.
-Sugar is not the enemy in its natural form and bond, has never been the enemy.
-Enjoy sugar options like raw cane, beet, molasses, honey, stevia, coconut, monk fruit, and real maple syrup – the kind from an actual tree.
+Evolution has hardwired our bodies to process natural food bonds.
+Sugar, in its natural form and bond, has never been the enemy.
+Enjoy sugar options like raw cane, beet sugar, molasses, honey, stevia, coconut, monk fruit, and real maple syrup – the kind from an actual tree.

 Kosher salt is a coarsely grained salt named for its use in traditional Kosher food preparation.
 Kosher salt does not typically contain iodine but may have an anti-caking agent.

 Sea salt is produced by evaporating ocean or sea water.
 It is also composed mostly of sodium chloride, but sometimes contains small amounts of minerals like potassium, zinc, and iron depending on where it was harvested.
 Because it is not highly refined and ground like table salt, it may appear coarser and darker with an uneven color, indicating the remaining impurities and nutrients.
 Unfortunately, some of these impurities can contain metals found in the ocean, including lead.